NSHipster/articles/2013-02-18-reactivecocoa.md

 ### RAC vs. KVO

-[Key-Value Observing](http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/KeyValueObserving/KeyValueObserving.html) is at the heart of all magic in Cocoa—indeed, it is the underlying mechanism used to implement ReactiveCocoa.
+[Key-Value Observing](http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/KeyValueObserving/KeyValueObserving.html) is at the heart of all magic in Cocoa—indeed, it is used extensively by ReactiveCocoa to react to property changes.
 However, KVO is neither pleasant nor easy to use: its API is overwrought with unused parameters and sorely lacking a blocks-based interface.

 ### RAC vs. Bindings